spackows/ICAAI-2024_RAG-CD/Natural-Questions/README.md

 <p>&nbsp;</p>

-## Quick reference
+## Article quick reference
-The following table shows the articles that were extracted for this experiment, with links to:
+The following table shows the articles that were extracted for this experiment.
-- **Wikipedia link** : The URL of the exact version of the article on wikipedia, the `document_url` field from the NQ data set
-- **HTML file** : The HTML in the `document_html` field from the NQ data set
-- **Text file** : The text file generted by our team using [this notebook](../notebooks/10_html-text.ipynb)

 <table>
 <tr>